cuboulder-MSD/digColl_graumansTheatresScores/README.md

 ## Metadata
 ### Collection Name
-Name of the collection:
+Name of the collection: Graumans Theatres Scores, 1882-1937

-### Subcollection

 ### Title
-Title derived from original captions on the work by the creator.
+Titles derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.

 ### Subtitle

-### Uniform Title

-### Alternative Title

-### Series Title

 ### First Line of Text